-Today we would like to welcome to Poetry Teatime one of the most prolific writers of children’s fantasy and poetry, Jane Yolen!
+We welcome to Poetry Teatime one of the most prolific writers of children’s fantasy and poetry, Jane Yolen!
 Check out Jane's written interview and listen to the podcast with Julie Bogart below.
-Plus enter our FUN GIVEAWAY for a chance to win three books by Jane (UPDATE: Winner announced below)!

 [This post contains Amazon affiliate links.
 When you click on those links to make purchases,